 When you’re burned out, your attitude shifts—for the worst.
 Even if you had always been positive, you might feel that nothing excites you anymore and picture worst-case scenarios.

-I would chastise myself for having missed on opportunities, for lacking knowledge and focus when I first started my business, and for wasting years of my life trying to fix the unfixable.
+I would chastise myself for having missed out on opportunities, for having spent time and effort on marketing tasks that didn’t work, and for wasting years of my life trying to fix the unfixable.
 I felt like a loser.

 You start questioning everything in your life—including your own life

 A clear sign of burnout is wondering why you do what you do on a daily basis.
 You might have frequent existential crises in which you ask yourself if “this is it.”